1j01/font-detective/README.md

 ### `FontDetective.each(callback)`
 * Calls back with a `Font` every time a font is detected and tested
+* Fonts are tested in chunks to avoid totally freezing the page

 ### `FontDetective.all(callback)`
 * Calls back with an `Array` of `Font`s when all fonts are detected and tested

 ### `FontDetective.preload()`
 * Starts detecting fonts immediately
+* Not needed if you're going to call `all` or `each` right away

 ### `FontDetective.Font`
 * Fonts are returned as instances of this class